 KiCad [14] was used for schematic capture and layout of the PCB.
 KiCad was chosen as it has a very extensive symbol library with many standard footprint libraries for the layout.
-It is very easy to find symbols for parts on Digikey and attach any layout in the library.
-It is a lot more versatile than Multisim/Ultiboard and required much less custom part creation, as most parts on Digikey, along with most standard part footprints, already exist in the library.
+It is very easy to find symbols for parts on Digikey and attach any layout for it that's in the library.
+It is a lot more versatile than Multisim/Ultiboard and required much less custom part creation as most parts on Digikey along with most standard part footprints are already existent in the library.